tracyzg1818/NFL-Predicting-Play-Types-and-Play-Yards/README.md

 - After the program receives all the inputs from the user, it would call the XGBoost model to iterate all possible combinations of DefendersInTheBox and DefensePersonnel.
 - Then, the program would sort the results with ascending order and show the Top 5 combinations the defensive team could adopt to minimize the yardage gained by the opponent.
 Here's a sample output:
 ![Yards prediction result](https://github.com/tracyzg1818/NFL-Predicting-Play-Types-and-Play-Yards/blob/master/Predicting%20Rush%20Yards/Defensive%20Play%20Recommendation%20System.png?raw=true)

-## Contribution
-The project is jointly developed by Max Wong, Clover Liu, Y. Sun, and Jerome Gu.
-Jerome Gu is responsible for the overall planning and predicting play types.

 ## Reference
 - Fernandes, C., Yakubov, R., Li, Y., Prasad, A., and Chan, T., Predicting plays in the National Football League